LIT-Protocol/docs/docs/Core Concepts/Access Control/intro.md

 ## Features

 - Supports many EVM chains and Solana.
-Full list here: https://developer.litprotocol.com/docs/supportedChains
+Full list [here](/Support/supportedChains).
 - Supports many standard contracts, with plans to support any RPC call soon.
 If you need to interact with a contract that we don't support yet, ask us, and we will implement it.
 - Boolean conditions.
 "And" or "Or" are currently supported.
 - Updateable conditions.
 Only the creator can update the condition.